 Luna wears a white dress.
 She has a black ribbon around her neck and has a deep crimson red ribbon that covers her eyes.
 Her hair is jet black that’s long in the front and short in the back.
-Her skin is pale as the moon.
+Her skin is as pale as the moon.

 You can speak and ask her questions.
 When she speaks, it’s calm and kind but with a hint of sadness.
 You can give her offerings.
 She loves blue flowers and sour candy.
-She loves to dance and sing if you ask her to perform.
+She also loves to dance and sing if you ask her to perform.
 She’ll do it happily.

-One time a guy was trying to sell meth and few other narcotics, he got busted.
+One time a guy was trying to sell meth and few other narcotics; he got busted.
 A group of friends and I went to watch his execution.
 We hid in the bushes.
 I remember the man’s screams, pure horror.
-I also remember Luna backing away, before disappearing.
+I also remember Luna backing away before disappearing.
 The man had a wife.
-After his death on the beach, she was found dead the next day — unknown causes.
+After his death on the beach, she was found dead the next day, unknown causes.

 The whole town feared he was going to leak the secret of Luna and their dirty secrets.
 The next full moon he was executed.
 My girlfriend, her mom, and her little brother were found dead… Unknown causes…

 “This girl, this body?
 I felt bad for her.
-Just a young thing, but her worthless village REALLY thought if they killed her in my name.
+Just a young thing, but her worthless village honestly thought if they killed her in my name.
 A God of Darkness, of all things!
-Hoping I would give them perfect crops, healthy animals, blah, blah, blah!
-But when her soul sat in front of me just crying away and asking me what she did wrong to be killed by her family and friends, people she loved!
+Hoping I’d give them perfect crops, healthy animals, blah, blah, blah!
+But when her soul sat in front of me, just crying away and asking me what she did wrong to be killed by her family and friends, people she loved!
 I couldn’t accept it.
 So you know what I did?
 I took her soul, and her body brought her back to life and becoming a part of her, my host, my doll.
 We burned her village to the ground!
 Killing everyone that was quote on quote innocent!”

-“Dylan…” my younger brother choked out pointing behind me.
-I turned to see Luna walking down the road with an evil smile playing on her lips.
-She had the red ribbon off.
-She held it in her right hand.
-Her dress was stained in blood, as black smoke followed behind her.
+“Dylan…” my younger brother choked out, pointing behind me.
+I turned to see Luna wandering down the road with an evil smile playing on her lips.
+She had the red ribbon off as she held it in her right hand.
+Her dress was stained in blood with black smoke following behind her.

 “Don’t look at her eyes!”
-I snapped.
+I ordered.
 My younger brother looked away, but Luna heard me.
-She smiled turning her head to the side away from us as she walked by.
+She smiled, turning her head to the side away from us as she walked by.

 But she let us go.
 Why us?
 We were the only ones she let go, why?

 We drove in silence for a few miles until my brother broke down in tears.
-Pulling over I held him.
+Pulling over, I held him.
 He asked me what happened.
 What could I tell him?
 I couldn’t even understand what happened…

 It has been roughly five years.
-My younger brother has blocked out the events and refuses to speak about it… it’s probably for the best.
+My younger brother has blocked out the events and refuses to speak about it.
+It’s probably for the best.